joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-05-04-fiddler-lightning-lane.md

 which for $N=12$ equals $118361/27720 \approx 4.26988$ rides.

-Plotting the series summation (gold points) alongside an $N=10^6$ trial simulation (blue points), there is good agreement once again.
+Plotting the series (gold points) alongside an $N=10^6$ trial simulation (blue points), there is good agreement once again.

 ![](/img/2025-05-04-fiddler-lightning-lane-after-last.png){:width="450 px" class="image-centered"}

-The gains from additional time slots take a while to accumuate.
+The gains from additional time slots take a while to accumulate.
 While we're guaranteed $3$ in the $N=3$ time slot scenario, by $N=70$ time slots the expected number of rides is just under $6,$ meaning about half the value is still from the initial allotment.

 <br>